intel/neural-compressor/examples/tensorflow/image_recognition/README.md

 ```

-Here we choose topk built-in metric and set accuracy target as tolerating 0.01 relative accuracy loss of baseline.
+Here we choose topk which is built-in metric and set accuracy criterion as tolerating 0.01 relative accuracy loss of baseline.
 The default tuning strategy is basic strategy.
-The timeout 0 means early stop as well as a tuning config meet accuracy target.
+The timeout 0 means early stop as long as a tuning config meet accuracy target.

-### prepare
+### preparation

 There are three preparation steps in here:
 1. Prepare environment